ayatokura/ai-openscale/cloud-risk-wos-only.md

    2. Compare: Compare any of the models, but especially versions of the same model, for best performance.
    3. Download report PDF: Generates the model summary report, which gives you all of the metrics and the explanation for why they were scored the way they were.

-## Deploy a new model to production in Watson OpenScale
+## Deploy a new model to production in {{site.data.keyword.aios_short}}

 Push the best model to production.
 Create a production record by importing from a pre-production model.
-After the model is approved for deployment in IBM OpenPages, you can send the model to production in Watson OpenScale.
+After the model is approved for deployment in IBM OpenPages, you can send the model to production in {{site.data.keyword.aios_short}}.

 1. Review the status of the model deployment:
 2. Return to the sample beta notebook and run the cells to send the model to production.